usgs/wdfn-blog/content/pivot.md

 | B    | 2020-01-05 |     3|           |        2|              |         5|               |
 | B    | 2020-01-04 |     4|           |        1| \<           |         6|               |

-The easiest way to do that would be to add that “\_value”.
-Keeping in the “tidyverse” (acknowledging there are other base-R ways that work well too for the column renames):
+The easiest way to do that would be to add that "\_value".
+Keeping in the "tidyverse" (acknowledging there are other base-R ways that work well too for the column renames):

 ``` r
 library(dplyr)